Developing and Maintaining Websites with Eleventy

 Publishing the Website

-When the changes (e. g., adding new pages, editing pages, modifying the layout) are done, call a shell script publish.sh to upload the changed pages to the web server using FTP:
+Once the changes—such as adding or editing pages, or modifying the layout—are complete, run the publish.sh shell script to upload the updated pages to the web server via FTP:

 #!/usr/bin/env bash